MSC-Dolor-Sit-Amet/CARpROT-Viewer/README.md

 ## How it works

 1. DNA is translated to amino acids
-2. From sequence of amino acids we select substrings that start with 'M' (start) and end with '-' (end)
+2. From sequence of amino acids program selects substrings that start with 'M' (start) and end with '-' (end)
-3. All found peptides are cross-checked with **RCSB PDB** database for a matching protein
+3. All found peptides are cross-checked with the **RCSB PDB** database for a matching protein
-4. All peptides are displayed with option of filtering proteins found in **RCSB PDB**
+4. All peptides are displayed with option of filtering proteins found in the **RCSB PDB**
 5. When a peptide is selected:
    1. Its properties are calculated
    2. An image from PepDraw is requested